lifihuang/individual_acoustic_recognition_ood/README.md

 # Individual Acoustic Recognition

 ## Introduction
-This repository contains the code for the paper [Acoustic Recognition of Individuals in the Presence of Unknown Individuals](https://www.biorxiv.org/content/10.1101/2024.12.18.629284v1).
+This repository contains the code for the paper [Acoustic recognition of individuals in closed and open bird populations](https://www.biorxiv.org/content/10.1101/2024.12.18.629284v2).

 ## Installation
 The project is written and tested with Python 3.8.10.
 To install the required packages, create a virtual environment and run the following command: